Alfredo Astiz: Falklands War

 Astiz commanded a special team of fifteen Tactical Divers Group frogmen, dubbed los lagartos (the lizards), which carried out the first act of aggression in what developed into the Falklands War.
 On 19 March 1982 they landed on South Georgia, under the guise of workers of the Argentine scrap metal dealer Constantino Davidoff.
 Officially they were to scrap three derelict whaling stations at Leith Harbour which had been purchased by their employer in 1979.
 They dressed up in uniform and raised the Argentine flag in full view of a British Antarctic Survey party.

 The next day, 20 March, the local head of the British Antarctic Survey handed Astiz a note transcribed from a radio message from the Governor of the Falklands.
 The communication ordered Astiz to take down the flag of Argentina and leave.
 Astiz took down the flag but did not leave.
 Later that day, HMS Endurance, the Royal Navy's ice patrol ship, was dispatched from Stanley on the Falklands to Grytviken, the main British Antarctic Survey base on South Georgia, with 22 Royal Marines with orders to evict him.
 They arrived on 23 March, a week before a number of Argentine Marines landed near Grytviken on 2 April.
 More Argentine marines arrived over the following days, and there was an armed clash at Grytviken.
 After damaging an Argentine frigate and shooting down an Aerospatiale Puma helicopter, inflicting casualties in both cases, the Royal Marines surrendered to superior force.
 The Royal Marines were repatriated to the United Kingdom and later took part in the recapture of the Falkland Islands.

 The British Government reacted by sending in more forces to South Georgia, the Argentine garrison surrendering on 23 April 1982.
 Astiz insisted on signing a surrender document for himself and his small band although they were covered by the surrender of his commanding officer.
 As a result, Astiz was mistakenly publicized as the commander of the garrison on South Georgia.

+Astiz rigged the island football pitch with explosives, and planned to detonate them killing the British officers receiving his surrender.
+At the last minute the wires leading to the explosives were spotted and the surrender venue was moved to HMS Plymouth, where Astiz freely admitted plotting to kill the British delegation, having also booby trapped nearby buildings.
+“The white flag obviously meant nothing to him” said British naval Captain Nick Barker who took Astiz’s surrender.